alexeygrigorev/data-science-interviews/theory.md

 The Backpropagation algorithm looks for the minimum value of the error function in weight space using a technique called the delta rule or gradient descent.
 The weights that minimize the error function is then considered to be a solution to the learning problem.

-:Answer how does it work here:

 We need backpropogation because,
-   Calculate the error – How far is your model output from the actual output.
+* Calculate the error – How far is your model output from the actual output.
-   Minimum Error – Check whether the error is minimized or not.
+* Minimum Error – Check whether the error is minimized or not.
-   Update the parameters – If the error is huge then, update the parameters (weights and biases).
+* Update the parameters – If the error is huge then, update the parameters (weights and biases).
 After that again check the error.
 Repeat the process until the error becomes minimum.
-   Model is ready to make a prediction – Once the error becomes minimum, you can feed some inputs to your model and it will produce the output.
+* Model is ready to make a prediction – Once the error becomes minimum, you can feed some inputs to your model and it will produce the output.

 <br/>

 **Which optimization techniques for training neural nets do you know? ‍⭐️**

-Gradient Descent
+* Gradient Descent
-Stochastic Gradient Descent
+* Stochastic Gradient Descent
-Mini-Batch Gradient Descent(best among gradient descents) Nesterov Accelerated Gradient
+* Mini-Batch Gradient Descent(best among gradient descents)
+* Nesterov Accelerated Gradient
-Momentum
+* Momentum
-Adagrad
+* Adagrad
-AdaDelta
+* AdaDelta
-Adam(best one. less time, more efficient)
+* Adam(best one. less time, more efficient)

 <br/>